fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 If one wants to play safe, the best option is to not store a token to the local storage.
 This might be an option in situations where leaking a token might have tragic consequences.

-It has been suggested that  the identity of a signed in user should be saved as [httpOnly cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies), so that JavaScript code could not have any access the token.
+It has been suggested that  the identity of a signed in user should be saved as [httpOnly cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies), so that JavaScript code could not have any access to the token.
 The drawback of this solution is that it would make implementing SPA-applications a bit more complex.
 One would need at least to implement a separate page for logging in.

 However it is good to notice that even the use of a httpOnly cookies does not guarantee anything.
 It has even been suggested that httpOnly cookies are [not any safer than](https://academind.com/tutorials/localstorage-vs-cookies-xss/) the use of local storage.